Agility: the ability to move quickly and easily.

 ‘Swiftness’ refers to the ability to implement changes efficiently.

 It’s one thing to be able to identify changes and ways to improve, it’s another to be able to implement changes quickly.
-As you build your supply chain, make sure you leave room for supply chain optimization.
+As you build your supply chain, make sure you leave room for supply chain optimisation.

 ‘Flexibility’ refers to the ability to modify supply chain operations based on necessary changes and decisions made.